Copyright © 2012 Robert B. Thompson. All rights reserved.

 Our being caught up to Heaven poses no threat to the kingdom of Satan.
 But the resurrection marks the end of his power over people.
 Therefore, we would expect that Satan would fight the doctrine of the resurrection and support and encourage the doctrine of the “rapture.”

-But hath now been manifested by the appearing of our Saviour Christ Jesus, who abolished death, and brought life and immortality to light through the gospel, (II Timothy 1:10)
+but has now been revealed by the appearing of our Savior Jesus Christ, who has abolished death and brought life and immortality to light through the gospel, (II Timothy 1:10)

 The great hope of the Gospel of the Kingdom of God is immortality, which was lost because of the disobedience of Adam and Eve.
 “Redemption” means to gain back what was lost.
 The purpose of the Christian redemption is to regain access to the Tree of Life, that is, to acquire immortality.